 Research conducted by the Linguistic research unit covers four key areas:

-Contrastive linguistics is based on rigorous, systematic comparison of the linguistic characteristics of two or more languages from both a theoretical (for better understanding of the differences and similarities between the languages studied) and a practical perspective (implications for language learning, translation, bilingual lexicography, etc.) These studies make use of large bilingual or multilingual corpora containing a wide variety of texts, ranging from newspapers and novels to scientific texts and parliamentary debates.
+Contrastive linguistics is based on rigorous, systematic comparison of the linguistic characteristics of two or more languages from both a theoretical (modelling differences and similarities between the languages studied) and a practical perspective (language learning, translation, bilingual lexicography, etc.) These studies make use of large bilingual or multilingual corpora containing a wide variety of texts, ranging from newspapers and novels to scientific texts and parliamentary debates, etc.

 These variation phenomena are studied at the most elementary levels of linguistic organisation (phonology, morphology), and at the most complex (prosody, discourse).
 Since variation phenomena are particularly prevalent in spoken language and in informal contexts, the study of linguistic variation most commonly involves recording spontaneous verbal interactions and analysing corpora of transcriptions of these verbal interactions.